amd-jnovotny/rccl/docs/how-to/troubleshooting-rccl.rst

       rocm_agent_enumerator

-   Also collect the name of the GPU or accelerator:
+   Also, collect the name of the GPU or accelerator:

    .. code:: shell